EmeraldBlock/LIT-CTF-2022-writeups/web/EYANGCH Fan Art Maker 2.0.md

 <EYANGOTZ x="150" y="300"></EYANGOTZ>
 ```

+The code we submit to the website will be appended to this.
 So we can just redefine the `EYANGOTZ` component to have nothing in it:

 ```xml
 <component name="EYANGOTZ"></component>